kylechua/gazetteerService/README.md

 Gazetteer Service
 =================

 This gazetteer service returns information about locations, their corresponding countries, regions, and cities, and their names in different languages.
 All of the data for this service was parsed from <a href="www.geonames.org/">GeoNames</a>.
+This gazetteer also provides a currency service.
+The currency service and endpoints are copied from <a href="https://github.com/kylechua/currencyRateService">this source.</a>

 ---